 Meeting Uncle Marc

 While waiting to be allowed admittance to the hall where Marcus would be preaching, Larkin started to sing.
 Then she was called in by the wife of the reverend hosting Marcus to come to meet him.
 In that conversation, he told her that he thought he was her uncle and that they could test this.

-Marcus told Larkin about Acorn but not about Earthseed.
+Marcus told Larkin about Acorn, but not about Earthseed.
 He left out many details and told her that her parents were dead.
 Larkin moved in to live with Marcus.
 They were each other’s family.
-She got a job creating Dreamasks but they enjoyed living together.
-She lived in his secondary home and he admitted that be would never get married as he was gay and gay relationships were not allowed in the church.
+She got a job creating Dreamasks, but they enjoyed living together.
+She lived in his secondary home, and he admitted that he would never get married as he was gay and gay relationships were not allowed in the church.

 Mother and daughter

 Larkin was 34 by the time she met her biological mother.
 By then, Earthseed was well known, prominent, and people kept mentioning how much Asha looked like the founder.
 When Asha read Lauren’s biography and learned that her daughter had been taken from her, she started to wonder.
 When she asked her Uncle Marc if the woman could be her mother, his frozen face gave away the answer.